Your Teen's Sexual Orientation and Gender Identity

 Many parents have a hard time accepting that their child may be gay, lesbian, bisexual, or transgender.
 Even if you are struggling with this possibility, remember the importance of showing unconditional love to your child.

-Teens who realize that they are lesbian, gay, or bisexual sometimes stay in the closet for a long time because they are afraid of what their friends, family, and others will say and do.
-This can be very stressful and can cause depression, anxiety and other problems.
+Teens who realize that they are lesbian, gay, bisexual, or transgender sometimes stay "in the closet" (do not reveal their sexual orientation or gender identity) for a long time because they are afraid of what their friends, family, and others will say and do.
+This can be very stressful and can cause depression, anxiety, and other problems.

 Many teens feel relief when they come out of the closet and find love, support, and acceptance from parents, friends, and others.
 Unfortunately, some find that their fears come true.

-Young people who are gay or lesbian are at risk for:1
+Young people who are gay, lesbian, bisexual, or transgender are at risk for:

-When teens have problems related to being gay or lesbian, it isn't because of their sexual orientation.
-It's usually because of a lack of support from those they love or because they experience ridicule, rejection, or harassment.
+When teens have problems related to being gay, lesbian, bisexual, or transgender, it isn't because of their sexual orientation or gender identity.
+It's usually because of a lack of support from the people they love or because they have been or are being ridiculed, rejected, or harassed.